Webinar: Designing domain models with the business in mind

 Learn how to design a model which is fit for purpose with our senior consultant Stijn Vannieuwenhuyse

-Join Stijn Vannieuwenhuyse on December 11 at 12.30 CET for a session on designing domain models with the business in mind.
+Stijn Vannieuwenhuyse talks through how to design domain models with the business in mind.

 To paraphrase Eric Evans, a domain model is: